hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-17-tube-alert.md

 ### Server-side
 The subscription was saved to the DynamoDb table.
 These consist of an endpoint (usually a domain owned by the browser vendor), and public encryption keys that allow you to send data to this user.
 In order to send notifications, the data payload has to be encrypted with your private key that matches the public key the subscription was set up with.

 Thankfully, we are using the [Web push library](https://github.com/web-push-libs/web-push), which abstracts away the complex encryption procedure.
-In our [DI.js](https://github.com/hammerspacecouk/tubealert.co.uk/blob/master/src/DI.js) we setup this library with our details, including private key.
+In our [DI.js](https://github.com/hammerspacecouk/tubealert.co.uk/blob/master/src/DI.js) we setup this library with our details, including *private key*.

 ```javascript
 WebPush.setVapidDetails(